danieledapo/danieledapo.github.io/content/post/category-theory.md

 data Sum a b = SumA a | SumB b
 ```

-One of the questions we can ask is how many ways are there to create one of
+One of the questions we can ask is how many ways are there to create any of
 these patterns.

 Let's start with the product.
 If it had a single type parameter then the number